terrycojones/daudin/README.md

 shell will have no effect on your current process.
 That's why `cd` has to be a special "built-in" command in regular shells.

-In `pysh` you can change dir using regular Python:
+In `daudin` you can change dir using regular Python:

 ```python
 >>> import os